Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization

 Assumption~\ref{assp3} are largely moment and continuity assumptions to rule out irregular or degenerate M-estimators, which are similar to those invoked in Section 5.3 of \cite{vaart_1998}.
 It is important to note that when the M-estimator is defined based on a working regression model, Assumption~\ref{assp3} does not necessarily imply the working model is correctly specified.
-For example, if the analysis of covariance (ANCOVA, Example \ref{eg:ancova} in Section~\ref{sec:examples}) is used, Assumption~\ref{assp3} (2)-(6) simply reduce to assuming $\bW$ has finite fourth moments and invertible covariance matrices, rather than assuming the ANCOVA model is the true data generating process.
+For example, if the analysis of covariance (ANCOVA, Example \ref{eg:ancova} in Section~\ref{sec:examples}) is used, Assumption~\ref{assp3} (2)-(6) reduce to assuming $\bW$ has finite fourth moments and invertible covariance matrices, rather than assuming the ANCOVA model is correctly specified.